Who oversees The State of Vermont’s 9-1-1 system?

 All towns in Vermont have access to Enhanced 9-1-1.

-Your 9-1-1 call will be answered in any one of Vermont’s six Public Safety Answering Points, known as PSAPs.
+Certified Vermont 9-1-1 call-taker in any one of Vermont’s six Public Safety Answering Points will answer your call.

 How do deaf, hard of hearing and speech-impaired persons use Enhanced 9-1-1?